-Directed by Francis Lawrence of Constantine and I Am Legend fame – or infamy, depending on your take – and written by Richard LaGravenese, Water for Elephants stars Reese Witherspoon, Robert Pattinson, Christoph Waltz, and an elephant named Tai (Rosie in the film) as four living creatures inextricably linked at a Depression-era circus.
+Directed by Francis Lawrence of Constantine and I Am Legend fame – or infamy, depending on your take – and written by Oscar nominee Richard LaGravenese (The Fisher King, 1991), Water for Elephants stars Oscar winner Reese Witherspoon (Walk the Line, 2005), Robert Pattinson, Oscar winner Christoph Waltz (Inglourious Basterds, 2009), and an elephant named Tai (Rosie in the film) as four living creatures inextricably linked at a Depression-era circus.
 Hal Holbrook narrates the story in flashback.

 Despite all the talent involved in the production, including a number of Oscar winners and nominees, Water for Elephants has been greeted by wildly mixed reviews.
 Some critics found both the movie and its cast enjoyable; others found both the movie and its cast – with one exception – pretty but hollow.